FanWangEcon/CodeDynaAsset/README.md

 # 2. The Risky + Safe Asset Problem

 Two endogenous assets, one safe one risky.
-Risky asset could be stock with constant return to scale, or physical capital investment with depreciation and decreasing return to scale.
-Note that the utility function is CRRA, however, households do not have constant share of risky investment for any wealth (cash-on-hand) levels when risky asset has decreasing return to scale and when shock is highly persistent.
+Risky asset could be stocks with constant return to scale, or physical capital investment with depreciation and decreasing return to scale.
+Note that the utility function is CRRA, however, households do not have constant share of risky investment for any wealth (cash-on-hand) levels when risky asset has decreasing return to scale and when shock is persistent.

 There are more analytical ways of solving the basic version of this problem.
 Here we stick to using this grid based solution algorithm which allows for flexibly solving non-differentiable and non-continuous problems.
 The grid based solution algorithm now with 2 endogenous choices and states requires exponentially more computation time than the *bz* model.
 Here I provide three sets of solution algorithms at increasing speeds: